Quantum Error Correction for Beginners: Quantum errors: Cause and effect

 Hence, the probability of error in this trivial quantum algorithm is given by $p_{\text{error}} \approx (N\epsilon)^2$, which will be small given that $N\epsilon \ll 1$.
-The systematic error in this system is proportional to both the small systematic over rotation and the total number of applied identity operations.
+The systematic error in this system is quadratic in both the small systematic over rotation and the total number of applied identity operations.
+This is expected as this rotational error always acts in the same direction every time it is applied.